Download the grant application form: Application Form.

-- Grants should be made on the basis of: financial need, proven potential ability, and promise of future contributions to the GLL SIS and permanence in the law library profession.
+- Grants should be awarded on the basis of: financial need, proven potential ability, promise of future contributions to the GLL SIS, and permanence in the law library profession.

 - Grants may be withdrawn for sufficient cause by unanimous action of the Committee.

 - Should circumstances prevent use of the grant by the recipient, the funds allocated to the grant are to be handled at the discretion of the Committee.

 - Recipient is required to provide receipts of expenses.
 Receipts and a completed AALL Expense Report Form are to be sent to the Grants Committee chair within one week of the conference’s conclusion.

 - First time applicants will take priority over previous recipients.
 Individuals who have received a GLL SIS grant in the current or previous two Association fiscal years will not be eligible.
 However, an award may be presented to a previous recipient if there are fewer qualified applicants than awards available.